 - Authentication (Form and OAuth (OpenID Connect) Authentication)

 - This facility is available through the Pro Cloud Server, with a valid license

-- In future releases of the Pro Cloud Server there might be minor updates to OSLC Architecture Management; such updates will be identified in the Release Notes for each release
+- Future releases of the Pro Cloud Server could have minor updates to OSLC Architecture Management; such updates will be identified in the Release Notes for each release